rtCamp/Frappe-Manager/docs/commands/shell.md

 * `--shell-path`: Shell to spawn.
 Defaults to /bin/bash, or sh on images without bash.
 * `--run`: Use a throwaway 'docker compose run --rm' container instead of the bench's.
 * `--bench-console`: Enter the Frappe context on the frappe service: bench console interactively, Python from -c or stdin.
-* `--site`: Site the bench console connects to.
-Defaults to the bench name.

 ## Examples